October 22, 2025

 How to Find Search Terms in Google Analytics 4?

 If your website has a site search feature, you probably want to know what people are looking for.
 That’s where Google Analytics can help.
-However, it’s not as simple to see that data as someone would expect.
+While Google Analytics 4 tracks site search automatically via Enhanced Measurement, finding the actual search terms isn’t always straightforward.
+The data might seem hidden in standard reports or require specific configurations.

-In this blog post, I will share several options for how and where to find search terms in Google Analytics 4.
+In this blog post, I will share several options for how and where to find search terms in Google Analytics 4, from using standard reports (with a small tweak) to leveraging Explorations and Looker Studio, so you can easily find and analyze the search terms used on your site.

 Table of Contents